Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Maddie & Hassen

 Barbarian’s Taming was such a surprise!
-Considering the Hassen abducted Maddie’s sister in the previous book hoping to resonate with her, I did not think I’d enjoy this book.
+Considering that Hassen abducted Maddie’s sister in the previous book, hoping to resonate with her, I did not think I’d enjoy this book.
 The fact that the Hero preferred the Heroine’s sister when meeting them both for the first time is not something I want to read in a romance book.
-However, I’m pretty sure Hassen picked Lilah because she’s quiet and avoided Maddie because she’s boisterous πŸ˜‚.
-Part of the reason I really didn’t mind Hassen’s blunder was how confident and even understanding Maddie was.
+However, I’m sure Hassen picked Lilah because she’s quiet and avoided Maddie because she’s boisterous πŸ˜‚.
+I didn’t mind Hassen’s blunder partly because of how confident and understanding Maddie was.
 It helps that they didn’t avoid it either; they had an honest conversation about Hassen’s mistake.

-I loved how after the drama of the previous book settles, Maddie and Hassen connect because they both feel like they’re on the periphery of their tribe.
-Hassen is being punished for abducting Lilah and Maddie feels alone since her sister is now mated and the rest of the women avoid her because of the fuss she kicked up about Lilah’s abduction.
-(Yet another example of how judgemental some of the women are in the tribe πŸ™ˆ.)
+I loved how, after the drama of the previous book settles, Maddie and Hassen connect because they both feel like they’re on the periphery of their tribe.
+Hassen is being punished for abducting Lilah, and Maddie feels alone since her sister is now mated.
+The rest of the women avoid her because of the fuss she kicked up about Lilah’s abduction.
+(This is yet another example of how judgmental some women are in the tribe πŸ™ˆ.)

-Barbarian’s Taming also had a really interesting subplot that forever alters the tribe.
-However, Vektal and Georgie’s treatment and judgement of Hassen and Maddie was yet another demonstration of how horrible they are as leaders.
+Barbarian’s Taming also had an interesting subplot that forever alters the tribe.
+However, Vektal and Georgie’s treatment and judgement of Hassen and Maddie demonstrate how horrible they are as leaders.
 To expand, Hassen was being punished for abducting Lilah in the previous book, yet Vektal thinks it’s his right to ensure Hassen doesn’t get to be with the woman he loves.
 This also happened in Liz’s book.
 It felt very dictator-like.
 Also, Hassen’s punishment was decided before he and Maddie were a couple; therefore, that should be the extent of his punishment.
-Leaders can’t just add on to a sentence because they feel like it… at least not in a community with positive peace.
+Leaders can’t just add to a sentence because they feel like it… at least not in a community with positive peace.

 Ranking of Book: 2nd of 20